Charan-1111/high-level-system-design/CAP-Theorem.md

 4. ### Quorum-Based Approaches
 	- Quorum-based approaches use voting among a group of nodes to ensure a certain level of consistency and fault tolerance.
 	- **Eg**.
 Systems needing balance between consistency and availabiltity, often used in consensus algorithms like Paxos and Raft.
+- [ ] TODO : Read about PACELC theorem